ActianCorp/actian-code-samples/jdbc/maven_example/README.md

 ## JDBC Example using Maven

-Example of using Maven to build a Java/JDBC program.
+Example of using Apache Maven to build a Java/JDBC program.
 Configration details in the pom.xml file allow the build process to automatically retrieve the Actian JDBC driver from the Maven repository.